Links on Android Authority may earn us a commission. Learn more.

-With over 500 million active users, the Google Assistant is perhaps the single most popular virtual assistant out there.
-While Google has added dozens of unique features and capabilities to the Assistant over the past few years, many are hidden under the surface or just not very well known.
+Topping 500 million active users, Google Assistant is perhaps the most popular virtual assistant out there.
+While Google has added dozens of unique capabilities during the past few years, many are hidden under the surface, or just not very well known.

 To that end, here are five tips and tricks that will help you get the most out of Google Assistant.